krisk17/provision-ec2-es/README.md

 Requirement

-* AWS instance with IAM role permision to lunach ec2 instance.
+* AWS instance with IAM role permision to launch ec2 instance.
 * Terrafrom binary at ```/usr/local/bin``` and aws cli should be configured.